HenryRawas/iothub-robotarm/README.md

 1. Connect to the device using an serial terminal client application, such as PuTTY.
 You can determine which serial port your device uses by checking the Windows Device Manager:

 1. In PuTTY, click the **Serial** connection type.
 The device most likely connects at 115200, so enter that value in the **Speed** box.
-Then click **Open**:
+Then click **Open**

 ### Customizing the device software
-1. The file *RobotArmCfg.h* contains an array of joints and their Ids.
-Each joint is referenced by its index in this array.
-If you want to have more joints, add an array entry, and change the value of *NUMJOINTS*.
+1. The file *RobotArmCfg.h* contains the value of *NUMJOINTS*.
+If you want a different number of joints, you must change this value.
+As described above, the joint IDs and types can be specified in the file input.cfg on a microSD card, or set in the *RobotArmCfg.cpp* file.

 2. The file *RobotNode/RobotNode.h* specifies the types of actuators supported, and the *RobotNode* base class for any actuator.
 The sample only uses the *AX12* actuator, but an emulated actuator is also included.
 If you need to add a different type of actuator, create a new class derived from RobotNode, and a value to the *NodePartType* enumeration.
 The *RobotArm* constructor needs to be updated to recognize a new actuator type.